Zapain Package Leaflet

 - Unless the doctor advises otherwise, Zapain tablets are not suitable for children under the age of 12.

 Zapain is available in capsule and tablet form.
 Swallow the tablets whole with some water, without chewing them.
 If you have a sensitive stomach, it is best to take Zapain tablets with or after meals to avoid stomach distress.
 Zapain provides about four hours of relief.
 Do not take this painkiller for an extended period of time without consulting a doctor.
 For more information on dosage, see the package leaflet.

 Zapain may cause side effects, although most people will not experience any.
 Some of the side effects that are known to be associated with this medicine include:

 - Constipation (blockage in the bowel);

 For a complete list of possible side effects, see the Zapain package leaflet.
-If you would like to know what side effects other users have experienced, please read the information brochure ‘Experiences with Zapain’.
+If you would like to know what side effects other users have experienced, please read the information brochure entitled ‘Experiences with Zapain’.

 How to store Zapain

 Keep medicine out of reach of children.
-Store Zapain at room temperature and preferably in the original pack.
+Store Zapain tablets at room temperature and preferably in the original pack.
 Do not use after the expiration date (see packaging or label).